4.95 from 18 reviews

 Can these be made into an overnight cinnamon roll recipe?

 Yes!
-To make these so they sit in your fridge overnight and you can bake in the morning, after you place the sliced rolls into the greased pan, immediately cover with plastic wrap and place in the fridge.
-In the morning, let the cinnamon rolls come to room temperature for at least 30-45 minutes, pour the warmed heavy cream on top and bake as directed.
+After you place the sliced rolls into the greased pan, immediately cover with plastic wrap and place in the fridge.
+In the morning, let the cinnamon rolls come to room temperature for at least 30-45 minutes, pour the warmed heavy cream on top, and bake as directed.

 Why are my homemade cinnamon rolls so dry?